HenryWJL/jaka_grasping/README.md

 - [handeye_calibration](https://github.com/HenryWJL/jaka_grasping/tree/main/handeye_calibration)

 ### Step 2: Start object detection node
 There are two options for you.
 One is using ROS **find-object-2d** package to detect objects.
 This requires you to provide a template for the camera to identify.
 The other is using **ArUco** to detect objects.
 You need to paste an ArUco target on the object and modify the arguments' values in the relevant launch file.
-Moreover, before you run the following commands, make some modifications to the relevant launch file.
-See [here](https://github.com/HenryWJL/jaka_grasping/tree/main/visual_grasp).

 - Using find-object-2d
 ```bash